-- a. an accurate and complete claim for payment and any other document required by the Contract have been submitted in accordance with the invoicing instructions provided in the Contract; - b. all work associated with the milestone and as applicable any deliverable required has been completed and accepted by Canada.
+- a. an accurate and complete invoice and any other documents required by the Contract have been submitted in accordance with the invoicing instructions provided in the Contract; - b. all such documents have been verified by Canada; - c. the Work performed has been accepted by Canada.